North Charlotte Church hosting another mass gathering months after deadly COVID-19 outbreak

-CHARLOTTE, N.C. — As state health officials warn against large gatherings to ring in 2021, WCNC Charlotte has learned a local church is hosting a gathering that’s expected to bring out hundreds of attendees.
+CHARLOTTE, N.C. — As state health officials warn against large gatherings throughout the holiday season, WCNC Charlotte has learned a local church is hosting a gathering over the weekend that’s expected to bring out hundreds of attendees.

 The United House of Prayer is hosting an event to honor the head bishop of the church.

-House of Prayer churches from all over the area are expected to bring in members in by the busloads.
+House of Prayer churches from all over the area are expected to bring in members by busloads.

 “It’s going to be a large crowd It’s going to be at least 500 plus," said a member who spoke anonymously and exclusively to WCNC Charlotte's Billie Jean Shaw Thursday.